No, I don’t mean Normandy and WWII. I am talking about Diagnosis Day.

 I see a lot of people caught up here for a long time.
 They seem to try to punish themselves for not doing more.

-In the early years of therapy, many of the kids never even get a diagnosis fully developed.
+In the early years of therapy, many of the kids never even get a fully developed diagnosis.
 Even so, there are a great deal of parents who have made it to this phase, or at least are on the right track to get there.

 For ideas on how to play with your child to enhance development, click HERE for available books.